What is sensitive skin? How do you care for it? Find answers to ten frequently asked questions about sensitive skin.

 What should I do when I have a sensitive skin reaction?

-Firstly, cleanse your skin with a gentle, soap-free cleanser.
+Step one: Firstly, cleanse your skin with a gentle, soap-free cleanser.
 Try using tepid water.

 Repeat this process whenever your skin feels uncomfortable.